dougbebber/multichain-as-a-service/README.md

 The Multichain-as-a-Service project is intended to deliver an environment that accelerates learning and prototyping with Multichain -> private, permissioned blockchains.

 # 2. Architecture
+The architecture for the Multichain-as-a-Service offering consists of 2 primary components:
+1. Service
+2. Blockchain Lab

 # 3. Installation